KillianByrne/SeatGrab/testing/testing.md

 - Admin taps the list tile with "Remove user" and database succesfully removes user: Success
 - Admin succesfully logs out and is navigated back to the home screen: Success

-This test notified us of bugs with changing the status of a desk from occupied to available and the accelerometer not turning off when a seat has been made available.
+On first attempt, this test notified us of bugs with changing the status of a desk from occupied to available and the accelerometer not turning off when a seat has been made available.
 Fixing the status of a recently made available desk was an easy fix.
 The accelerometer took more time because we had only used the accelerometer on one page that did not navigate away.
 The bug was fixed eventually.
 This was a useful piece of system testing that identified a bug before we could present it to people.

 ---
 # 7. Heuristic evaluation